-- The written portion of the exam is given after a student has completed the bulk of his/her course work and consists of questions submitted to a student's major professor by members of the advisory committee.
+Written exam: This portion of the comprehensive exam is given after a student has completed the bulk of their course work (preferably all course work) and consists of questions submitted to a student's major professor by members of the advisory committee.
 Each committee member will submit one or more questions that can be answered in an eight-hour block of time.
-Depending upon the committee member's wish, her/his portion of the exam may be either closed or open book.
-The Major Professor is responsible for administrating the exam over a fiveday period of time.
+Depending upon the committee member's wish, their portion of the exam may be either closed or open book.
+The Major Professor is responsible for administrating the exam over a five-day period of time.
 The Major Professor will collect the student's answers to each portion of the exam and give them to the appropriate committee member for grading which shall be done on a Pass/Fail basis.
 A student may fail one portion of the exam and still proceed to the oral portion of the exam.
 If two or more portions of the written exam are failed, a student may be given one additional opportunity to retake the failed portions of the exam.
 The committee members involved will be asked to submit new questions for the exam.
 Any retesting must be completed within one month of the date of the original exam.
-Failure to pass more than one portion of the second examination will result in dismissal from the Ph.D. program. - The oral portion of the Ph.D. comprehensive (qualifying) exam is open to all members of the faculty and shall be announced by the Graduate School.
-The Graduate Coordinator must notify the Graduate School in writing of the time and place of the exam at least two weeks before the date of the exam.
+Failure to pass more than one portion of the second examination will result in dismissal from the Ph.D. program.

+Oral exam: The oral portion of the Ph.D. comprehensive (qualifying) exam is open to all members of the faculty and shall be announced by the Graduate School.
+The student must send the date/time/location of the exam to the Graduate Coordinator at least two weeks before the exam.
+The Graduate Coordinator is required to file a G118 Comprehensive Exam Announcement in GradStatus at least two weeks before the exam.
 During this exam a student must demonstrate significant depth of understanding of both subject matter within the department as well as methodologies and literature relating to the dissertation research project.
 A careful examination of a student's dissertation prospectus (written proposal) may precede or follow the oral exam but may not take the place of the oral portion of the exam.
 All members of the advisory committee must be present for the entire duration of the oral exam.
 A student may advance to candidacy with one negative vote by a member of the advisory committee.
-The major professor's/comajor professor's vote of approval is required for the student to pass the examination.
+The Major Professor's/CoMajor Professor's vote of approval is required for the student to pass the examination.
 If there are two or more negative votes a student may be allowed to repeat the entire oral exam one time.
 The date of the second exam is determined by the advisory committee but must be within one month of the date of the original oral exam.
-Failure to pass the second examination will result in dismissal from the Ph.D. program. - 3.
-Ph.D.
-Dissertation Defense.
-Ideally, the dissertation defense for a Ph.D. student should be held the same day as student's defense (exit) seminar.
-If this is not possible, then the defense should be held within one month of the defense seminar.
-Exceptions to this rule may be made by a student's advisory committee.
-The date of the defense must be reported to the Graduate School by the Graduate Coordinator at least two weeks prior to the exam.
-The dissertation can be approved with one negative vote.
-The major professor/co-major professor's vote of approval is required for the student to pass the examination.
-If there are two or more negatives votes, a student may repeat the defense a second time.
-The date of the second defense is determined by the advisory committee.
-Failure to pass the second defense will result in dismissal from the Ph.D. program.
+Failure to pass the second examination will result in dismissal from the

+Ph.D. program.